JimberSoftware/docs/devices/userdevices/userdevices.md

 ![mac-install_2.png](/mac_install_2.png ":size=400")

-Upon launching the software, the Jimber icon will become visible at the top right of your screen, indicating that the Network Isolation service is now running.
+Upon launching the software, the Jimber icon will become visible at the top right of your screen, indicating that the SASE service is now running.

 ![mac_launchpad.png](/mac_launchpad.png)